rodrigo-marcolino/Learn-PowerShell-in-a-Month-of-Lunches-Fourth-Edition/README.md

-###This repository contains sample code and exercises from the book "Learn PowerShell in a Month of Lunches, Fourth Edition" by Don Jones and Jeffery Hicks.
+# This repository contains sample code and exercises from the book "Learn PowerShell in a Month of Lunches, Fourth Edition" by Don Jones and Jeffery Hicks.
+## Welcome to my repository for learning PowerShell!

-This repository was created as a way for me to document my journey through the book **"Learn PowerShell in a Month of Lunches, Fourth Edition." **As I work through the lessons and practice using PowerShell.
+This repository was created as a way for me to document my journey through the book **"Learn PowerShell in a Month of Lunches, Fourth Edition."** As I work through the lessons and practice using PowerShell.

 One of my main goals in creating this repository is to become proficient in PowerShell.
 As a developer, DevOps engineer, or cloud engineer, it is essential to have a strong understanding of this powerful language.